-Our efficiency ratio was 78.7% for 2023 compared to 58.7% for 2022.
+Our efficiency ratio was 78.5% for 2024 and 78.7% for 2023.
 The efficiency ratio represents the percentage of one dollar of expense required to be incurred to earn a full dollar of revenue and is computed by dividing noninterest expense by the sum of net interest income and noninterest income.
-The increase during the 2023 period relates primarily to the decrease in net interest income compared to the prior year.
+Our efficiency ratio was elevated for the twelve months ended December 31, 2024 due to the comparatively smaller increase in net interest income and noninterest income, as compared to the increase in noninterest expenses during the year.